On the Alesker-Verbitsky conjecture on hyperK\"ahler manifolds: Preliminaries

-for any $i,j$. \end{lemma} We recall the basic facts concerning the Pfaffian.
+as required. \end{proof} We recall the basic facts concerning the Pfaffian.
 The following proposition is probably well known but we do not know the reference.
 The proof reduces to defining Pfaffian as below and checking the claimed equality (\ref{detpf}) of polynomials on sufficiently many skew-symmetric matrices. \begin{proposition} There exists a polynomial which we denote by $\Pf$, with real coefficients, of degree $n$ on the space of skew-symmetric complex matrices of size $2n$, i.e. those satisfying $A^T=-A$, such that as polynomials on this space. \end{proposition}

 The polynomial $\Pf$ from Proposition \ref{Pf}, is defined only up to the sign.
 We make the following choice.

 \begin{definition} For a skew-symmetric complex matrix we define the Pfaffian of $M$ as where $e_i$ is the canonical basis of $\cc^{2n}$. \end{definition}